GEORGE C. HASKELL (1852 – 1925)

 Haskell’s former Grace Methodist Church on W. 36th Street at Hickory Avenue in Hampden, 1899, now converted to offices.
 Its Romanesque details are strikingly similar to Haskell’s former Concordia Lutheran Church, two years later, on west Franklin Street, a little gem overlooking the expressway.

 The earliest Haskell commission we have found was Posner’s Department Store (the predecessor of Stewart’s) at 215-217-219 W. Lexington Street, a triple address still occupied by a single structure, now with an early 20th century façade of terra cotta, the Schulte United Building.
-It is one of the threatened buildings in the West Side Plan.
+It’s future is uncertain, as with the rest of the buildings part of the “Superblock.”
 One could guess today’s 215-217-219 W. Lexington Street may be merely a new façade on an earlier Haskell structure.